 There is a full-size reproduction of the Parthenon located in Athens Greece.
 Inside Nashville’s Parthenon stands a 42-foot tall statue of Athena (also a full-size replica).
-We saw the exterior from the from the Hop-on-Hop-off bus and opted not to go inside, as we have been to the original in Greece.
+We saw the exterior from the Hop-on-Hop-off Bus and opted not to go inside, as we have been to the original in Greece.

 • Madame Tussauds Nashville

 What makes Madame Tussauds so much fun is the ability to interact with life-like wax figures of people we recognize.
 In Nashville, the wax residents are nearly all music performers in genres ranging from country to rock, pop blues, and jazz.

 Goo Goo Clusters are the United State’s first combination candy bar, made in Nashville since 1912.
 According to the clerk behind the counter, they were named Goo Goo “so even a baby can ask for them at birth.”

 Stop into the Goo Goo Cluster building for free samples.
 A warning: they are really good.
 You will most likely buy a few, eat them, and then overpay for more somewhere else.

 • Old Town Trolley Tours of Nashville (or Gray Line of Tennessee)

 We actually started our day with a ride around the city on this Hop-on-Hop-off Nashville bus.
 With a comprehensive tour along with the ride, it allowed us to see much more in one day in Nashville than we imagined possible.

 Our guide pointed out the key sites like the Parthenon but also gave us interesting tidbits of information like:

 Where to Stay in Nashville